 Who's hosting the ceremony?

-The Academy, with special hosts Riz Ahmed and Allison Williams, announced nominations on Tuesday, Jan.
+The Academy, with special hosts Riz Ahmed and Allison Williams, announced this year's nominations on Jan.
 24. Everything Everywhere All at Once is the year's most-nominated film, with 11 total nominations, followed by All Quiet on the Western Front and The Banshees of Inisherin with nine nominations apiece.